tomasproanop/tomasproanop/README.md

 ### Hi there, welcome!

 Nice to meet you.
 I'm Tomás.
-My current tech stack is: HTML, CSS (Bootstrap), JavaScript (React) and Python.

-Feel free to reach out to me!
+Here are some projects a worked on as part of mz learning journey.
 You can also find other parts of me here:

 [Bandcamp](https://tomasproano.bandcamp.com)